utopia-group/CFPChecker/README.md

 ### Command Line

-CFPChecker's command line consists of two parts:
-1. CFPChecker-specific arguments.
-2. Soot command line arguments.
+CFPChecker's command line consists of two parts: CFPChecker-specific arguments, and Soot command line arguments.
 The most important command-line arguments are listed below, the actual implementation has more options that were introduces while we were debugging the tool.
 To see how to obtain an actual invocation of CFPChecker, refer to the "Regression Tests" section below.

 CFPChecker's command line:
 ```